 The General Assembly includes all EIF members and meets at least once a year for the Annual General Assembly.
 The full list of EIF members can be found here.

 The Programming Committee (PC) is the real ‘engine’ of the EIF.
 Co-chaired by a Steering Committee MEP and a Business Board member, it includes all EIF members and meets regularly to discuss and propose the EIF programme of activities.

 The Steering Committee (SC) is the most important governing body of the EIF.
 It sets the strategy of the EIF, approves the programme of activities based on a proposal by the Programming Committee (see above), decides on membership, appoints the Programming Committee co-chairs and advises the Board of Management.

 The SC is chaired by an MEP and includes (current composition as from 21 April 2015):

 External personalities (upon invitation of the Political Members):

 BOARD OF MANAGEMENT

 The Board manages administrative and financial matters.
-Chaired by a Business Board member, it includes (current composition as from 8 October 2014):
+Chaired by an Associate Board member Nicola Frank, EBU, it includes (current composition as from 20 March 2018):

 Business Board members: